Employment deprivation across London’s neighbourhoods

 What does this indicator show?

-This indicator shows the level of employment deprivation in London’s neighbourhoods.
+This indicator ranks London’s neighbourhoods according to its level of employment deprivation.
 An area with more severe employment deprivation will have a higher proportion of people out of work involuntarily.

 It uses the English Indices of Deprivation, which gives each neighbourhood an overall deprivation score.
 It does this by combining data from seven areas known as domains, one of which is employment.